mcdonc/djangocon2012-pyramid-talk/presentation.rst

 ----------

 - Extensive use of Django test client for tests will cause test suite to run more slowly than necessary.
+"Integration" or "system" testing.

+..

 - A slow enough test suite won't be run before commit.

+..

 - Testers who don't understand any type of testing other than "system" or "integration" testing tend to bring poor testing practices to unrelated systems.

-- Using setuptools provides nice hooks for test discovery and execution.
-  Countervailing opinion that apps shouldn't be packaged as Python distributions.
-Requires beer.

 Static Files
 ------------